 Explanation: Cross-modal congruence is when people feel information from one sense matches with information from a different sense.
 You may have heard someone say “You don’t look like a Darth Vader.”
 That’s because they must’ve noticed a cross-modal in-congruence.
-Picture Arnold Schwarznegger – the brawny man – named ‘Bob.’
+Picture Arnold Schwarznegger – the brawny man – but with the name ‘Bob.’
 Does it sound right to you?
 Well, there is a tendency to prefer cross-modal congruence – a preferred liking for sensory features that match each other.
-It’s the same reason why designers feel a product shape is a lion and not a rat.
+It’s the same reason why designers feel a product’s shape is a lion and not a rat.
 The same reason why artists think a certain color doesn’t depict a context correctly.
 The research also shows that people tend to vote in favor of those whose names match their faces.
 We experience a particular satisfaction when there is ‘congruence’ between 2 sensory elements.
 Read more on cross-modal correspondence here.Fun fact: People like faces that approximately match their names more than faces that don’t.
 This, sometimes, is the basis of naming pets and babies.
 Click To Tweet

 15. Subtitles while watching videos are great for comprehension and improve our ability to listen even though they “feel” like a distraction.

 Explanation: Over 100 studies show that watching videos with subtitles is better than videos without subtitles.
 Subtitles and captions benefit people of all ages.
 They promote language learning in children too.
 Captions improve the comprehension of video content.
 That means subtitles will help you understand a T.V. show better.
 You may wonder that subtitles are distracting but our brains have some interesting wiring which makes subtitles less distracting and more reinforcing.
-The redundancy signals effect explains why reading subtitles (signal 1) improves the processing of listening (signal 2).
-When the 2 signals carry similar information, the two help each other and the brain processes them better together.
+The redundancy signals effect explains why reading subtitles (signal 1) improves listening (signal 2).
+When 2 signals carry similar information, the two help each other and the brain processes them better together.
 So subtitles improve comprehension and reduce the mental effort needed to understand the video.Fun fact: Subtitles while watching videos are great for comprehension and improve our ability to listen even though they "feel" like a distraction.
 Click To Tweet